Community Fund projects 2018/19

 Eggborough Village Hall, Security Provision, Selby

-The project aims to reduce the amount of anti social behaviour taking place around the village hall, damage to users cars and property and provide vulnerable users with a feeling of safety.
+The project aims to reduce the amount of anti social behaviour taking place around the village hall, damage to users cars and property and provide vulnerable users with an enhanced feeling of safety in their local community .

 Inspiring Healthy Lifestyles, Creating Well-rounded young people, Selby